ProjectA782/Match-Statistics-Visualizations/README.md

 Download the files:

 Download the R file named mps.R from this repository to your local machine.
+Download Match player statistics.csv statistics from https://data.world/cervus/uefa-euro-2020.
+Make sure you are first logged in to the website otherwise you will get "File not found" error.

-Download Match player statistics.csv statistics from data.world/cervus/uefa-euro-2020 Save the two files in the same directory
+Save the two files in the same directory

 Run the script: